jessicaqijiang/Data-Analytics/README.md

 # Data-Analytics

-In this, it includes all my school projects.
+In this repo, it includes all my school projects.